toshirot/libra-auth/README.md

 By the way, mnemonics are important.
 I did n’t make import mnemonic this time, But with that, if Alice loses the QR ticket, She can reissue a secure QR ticket from the same address from 1 to 7.
 BOB can invalidate old tickets by overwriting Alice's address DB.
 </p>
 <p>
 In another case, Alice can pass resale information to Bob.
 If Bob allows it, Bob and Eve will be able to issue a new QR Tiket by executing 1-7 from the transaction that Eve sent the Libra to Alice.
 Bob can also receive a resale fee.
+If you are strictly concerned about QR Ticket theft or unauthorized resale, there is a way to prove Alice at the entrance with private key.
 </p>

 <img src=https://libra-auth.com/img/doc/libra-auth-2019-08-31-10.png>